Reflexions on Mahler: Dessins, Modularity and Gauge Theories

 \section{Further Connections to String/F-Theory}

-In this section, we shall briefly discuss some relations with F-theory compactification and its BPS states/Gromov-Witten invariants.
+In this section, we shall briefly discuss some relations with F-theory compactification, especially relating the dessins and 7-branes.
 If we consider a sigma model whose target space is one of the non-compact CY 3-folds from the reflexive polygons, then its mirror is Landau-Ginzburg theory with the $W$-plane $W=P(z,w)$.
 In particular, the BPS states from D-branes wrapping compact cycles can be studied via some F-theory background \cite{Hori:2000ck}.